Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

    * An important addition to the website will be the creation of a logbook for divers to log new dives and browse old ones.
 * *Diver's friendbook*
    * The goal of the website is to create a community, not only to provide a blog platform.
 For this reason, in the future divers will be able to add friends on their profile, thus creating meaningful human connections that hopefully extend into the real world (and sea).
+* *Standard-sized image*
+   * The images at the top of each blog post currently vary in size.
+A future version of the project will provide standardised measurements to improve the aesthetic balance.

 ## **5. Validation and Performance**
 ### 5.1 *Validator Testing*
 * HTML
    * The final version of the code is free of errors when passed through the official W3C Markup Validator via URI.
    However, a difference was noted upon checking the .html files individually as opposed to validation via URI.
 Since this is a Django-based project, the source code had to be retrieved by right-clicking on each page in the front-end, then selecting the "View page source" option.
 In fact, the markup validation service is not able to recognize the Jinja templating language.

    ![W3C HTML Validation](documentation/images/html-validation.png)